 Our Board of Directors has determined that each member of the Compensation Committee is independent within the meaning of the rules of the NASDAQ Stock Market.
-The Compensation Committee met six (6) times, including two (2) telephone conference meetings, during fiscal year 2014.
-During fiscal year 2014, all of the committee members attended all of the meetings of the Compensation Committee.
+The Compensation Committee met five (5) times, including telephone conference meetings, during fiscal year 2015.